Connecticut Wage Garnishment Laws

 Most people picture wage garnishment as a creditor filing a piece of paper and the next paycheck arriving short.
 In Connecticut that picture is wrong on both ends.
 The state layers two distinct protections that, together, make it one of the hardest places in the country for a private creditor to reach a paycheck without doing the work properly first.

 The second protection is mathematical, and it is where Connecticut diverges sharply from the federal baseline.
 Even after a wage execution issues, the amount an employer may remove is strictly capped.
 The creditor never gets the whole check, never gets half, and in many cases gets nothing, because the cap is the lesser of two figures and one of those figures is unusually generous.
-The rest of this page walks through both protections, the dollar math behind the forty-times floor, the carve-outs for support and taxes, and the procedural windows a debtor can use to push back.
+It is also the figure most commonly published wrong, including by a Connecticut state agency, because it is not a constant: it is recomputed from a rate the legislature stopped printing in 2023.
+The rest of this page walks through the arithmetic, the formula that moves it every January, the priority rule that decides which of two creditors gets paid, what the employer owes and risks, the carve-outs for support and taxes, and the procedural windows a debtor can use to push back.

 Can a Creditor Garnish Wages in Connecticut?